OS/2: OS/2 1.3 (1990)

 OS/2 1.x targets the Intel 80286 processor and DOS fundamentally does not.
 IBM insisted on supporting the 80286 processor, with its 16-bit segmented memory mode, because of commitments made to customers who had purchased many 80286-based PS/2s as a result of IBM's promises surrounding OS/2.
 Until release 2.0 in April 1992, OS/2 ran in 16-bit protected mode and therefore could not benefit from the Intel 80386's much simpler 32-bit flat memory model and virtual 8086 mode features.
 This was especially painful in providing support for DOS applications.
 While, in 1988, Windows/386 2.1 could run several cooperatively multitasked DOS applications, including expanded memory (EMS) emulation, OS/2 1.3, released in 1991, was still limited to one 640 kB "DOS box".

-Given these issues, Microsoft started to work in parallel on a version of Windows which was more future-oriented and more portable.
+Given these issues, Microsoft started to work in parallel on a version of Windows that was more future oriented and portable.
 The hiring of Dave Cutler, former VAX/VMS architect, in 1988 created an immediate competition with the OS/2 team, as Cutler did not think much of the OS/2 technology and wanted to build on his work on the MICA project at Digital rather than creating a "DOS plus".
 His NT OS/2 was a completely new architecture.

 IBM grew concerned about the delays in development of OS/2 2.0.
 Initially, the companies agreed that IBM would take over maintenance of OS/2 1.0 and development of OS/2 2.0, while Microsoft would continue development of OS/2 3.0.
 In the end, Microsoft decided to recast NT OS/2 3.0 as Windows NT, leaving all future OS/2 development to IBM.
 From a business perspective, it was logical to concentrate on a consumer line of operating systems based on DOS and Windows, and to prepare a new high-end system in such a way as to keep good compatibility with existing Windows applications.
 While it waited for this new high-end system to develop, Microsoft would still receive licensing money from Xenix and OS/2 sales.
 Windows NT's OS/2 heritage can be seen in its initial support for the HPFS filesystem, text mode OS/2 1.x applications, and OS/2 LAN Manager network support.
 Some early NT materials even included OS/2 copyright notices embedded in the software.

 One example of NT OS/2 1.x support is in the WIN2K resource kit.
-Windows NT could also support OS/2 1.x Presentation Manager and AVIO applications with the addition of the Windows NT Add-On Subsystem for Presentation Manager.
+Windows NT versions from NT 3.1 until Windows 2000 could also run OS/2 1.x Presentation Manager and AVIO applications through the of addition the Windows NT Add-On Subsystem for Presentation Manager.